federico-terzi/espanso-hub/_packages/tableflip-package.md

 # {{ page.package_title }}

-A package for flipping tables
+A package for flipping tables.

 ## Installation